Pressure builds on Biden ahead of student loan cliff - NewsBreak

 Student loan payments were initially paused nationwide in March 2020 under a moratorium enacted by then- President Trump , which has been extended several times under the Trump and Biden administrations.

 Biden last extended the hold in the summer through Jan.
 31, 2022 in what the administration described then as the “final extension.”
-And, despite growing calls from progressives calling for another extension in light of the ongoing pandemic, the White House hasn’t moved from its position in recent days.74-year-old Oklahoma woman allegedly attacked by stranger while letting dog outside
+And, despite growing calls from progressives calling for another extension in light of the ongoing pandemic, the White House hasn’t moved from its position in recent days.

 “We’re still assessing the impact of the Omicron variant, but a smooth transition back into repayment is a high priority for the administration,” White House press secretary Jen Psaki said on the matter last week .